-Nathaniel Harrell teaches piano to all ages.
-He grew up in California where he was classically trained for fifteen years.
-He moved to Oklahoma to complete a bachelor’s degree in Piano Performance under the instruction of Dr. Stephen Beus and Dr. Igor Lipinski.
-He is currently finishing a master’s degree in Piano Performance with Dr. Sergio Monteiro in Oklahoma City.
-He is enthusiastic about teaching all ages and styles of music and hopes to inspire and motivate others to find joy and meaning through music.
+Nathaniel Harrell has been teaching piano to all ages for several years at Imagine.
+He was born in California where he began his studies in piano and music and then moved to Oklahoma to complete a bachelor’s degree in Piano Performance under the instruction of Dr. Stephen Beus and Dr. Igor Lipinski.
+He then earned his master’s degree in Piano Performance under the guidance of Dr. Sergio Monteiro at Oklahoma City University.
+He is an accomplished soloist, collaborative pianist, and harpsichordist with extensive knowledge of piano literature and technique.
+Currently, he is studying and teaching music as a PhD student at the University of Maryland.
+He is enthusiastic about teaching all styles of music and hopes to inspire and motivate others to find joy and meaning through music.